rathboma/rathboma.github.com/_posts/tumblr/2013-01-05-a-quick-guide-to-hadoop-map-reduce-frameworks.md

 **Updated October 2015** Full sample code is available for many frameworks, see the list [at the bottom of the article](#updates)

-There are a lot of frameworks for writing map-reduce pipelines for Hadoop, but it can be pretty hard to navigate everything to get a good sense of what framework you should be using.
+There are a lot of frameworks for writing MapReduce pipelines for Hadoop, but it can be pretty hard to navigate everything to get a good sense of what framework you should be using.
 I felt very overwhelmed when I started working with Hadoop, and this has only gotten worse for newcomers as the number of